5 ways to make the most of your week in Washington

-From an open mic night to a justice roundtable, there's plenty to enjoy in Washington this week.
+From an ugly sweater party to a Christmas concert, there's plenty to enjoy in Washington this week.
 Read on for a rundown of ideas for how to fill your calendar.

 Hoodline offers data-driven analysis of local happenings and trends across cities.
 Links included in this article may earn Hoodline and its partners, including this website, a commission on clicks and transactions.